sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 #### Forecast

+**NOT YET IMPLEMENTED**

 For the electricity consuming devices you also need the forecasted power.
 You can enable this by adding the configuration item 'Include time series forecast'.
 This service will take an exponential weighted moving average, based on your preferences: the 'Repeat period': day -or- week, the 'Period range (1-7)': and the number of historical periods of the selected 'Repeat period'.
-When you select 'Repeat period = day' and 'Period range (number of periods) = 7', the forecast service will take into account the historical attribute values at the same time for the previous 7 days and weigh them exponentially. (see [specification](https://github.com/openremote/openremote/issues/526))
+When you select 'Repeat period = day' and 'Period range (number of periods) = 7', the forecast service will take into account the historical attribute values at the same time for the previous 7 days and weigh them exponentially. (see [planned specification](https://github.com/openremote/openremote/issues/526))

 ## Electricity Battery